ryan-mcclue/musings/notes.md

 Then enclose remaining assignments in a conditional assignment function using this single mask?
 (conditional_assign(&var, final_mask, value); this uses positive mask to get source and negative mask to get dest?)
-(also discover the work around to perform binary operations on floating point numbers) So, by end of this all values operated upon should be a lane type?
-We may have situation where some items in a lane may finish before others.
+(also discover the work around to perform binary operations on floating point numbers) So, by end of this all values operated upon should be a lane type? (can have some scalar types if appropriate) We may have situation where some items in a lane may finish before others.
 So, introduce a lane_mask variable that indicates this.
 To indicate say a break, we can do (lane_mask = lane_mask & (hit_value == 0));
 For incrementing, will have to introduce an incrementor value that will be zeroed out for the appropriate lane item that has finished.